sanett/sales-insights/README.md

-## Sales Insights Data Analysis Project
+# Sales Insights Data Analysis Project

+This project was done with an aim to analyse the performance of sales based on various attributes like,
+* Products
+* Year
+* Region
+* Distribution channels

 ### Instructions to setup mysql on your local computer